 What can you do with it:

-Once you have selected an asset, you will come to a page like below.
-In there, you can:
+Once you have selected an asset, you will see a page like below.
+There, you can:

 - Copy All Public Addresses